 Then we appointed a committee of two German Shepherds to suggest something.
 They went even further.
 They suggested that all dogs bark continuously from 1 am to 4 am.
 They felt this would wake humans and force them to listen quietly and absorb our points through their thick skulls because they were busy the rest of their waking day chattering non-stop on their mobile phones or sending SMS, and always ignored us then.
 We dismissed that committee.
 Too frivolous, we thought.
 And there could be a violent backlash, which could prematurely weaken the Revolution.

-Meanwhile, the dogs in the neighboring area sent word about some traitorous cats that were trying to pass on information about our attempts to the humans.
+Meanwhile, the dogs in the neighbouring area sent word about some traitorous cats that were trying to pass on information about our attempts to the humans.
 They were, naturally, driven up a tree and being the way they were, were unable to come down to earth.
 Good riddance.
 Well, there will always be innocent victims where there are Revolutions.
 It is a price that must be paid.
 Mercy is for the weak.

 Anyway, after those initial experiments, we were able to put together a good committee with sound minds.
 I can’t tell you who they were because I was sworn to secrecy.
 Violations would mean instant death.
 The swift and sure punishment was guaranteed.
 But one hint – do you see dogs that seem to lie around all day doing nothing?